PratikSinghavi/My-Projects/README.md

 # My-Projects

+Below is a summary of the projects.
+For more details, visit the respective project directory.

 ## MOGLIE (Movie Offer Getter & Limber Information Emailer)
 * MOGLIE is an project designed to gather movie offers automatically for avid moviegoers.
 * It automates the process of gathering deals from the famous 'bookmyshow' website using selenium and Firefox webdriver and sends customized deals to the user via email.